Relationship / Marriage Counselling (Couples Therapy)

 For Theresa, learning never stops: she prides herself on constantly striving to do better, both personally and professionally.
 To stay up-to-date with the latest happenings in the relationship counselling and couples therapy space, Theresa regularly attends seminars hosted by key marriage experts in the US and Australia.
 In the professional sense, she is well-versed in family systems approach and Emotionally Focused Family Therapy.
 Additionally, she is trained in Gottman Couples Therapy (Level 1 & 2).

 An industry leader in marital counselling, she has been featured in the newspapers on more than one occasion: media outlets with the likes of The Straits Times, Channel NewsAsia, TODAY and CNA938 have sought her opinions on relationship and marriage matters.
-Previously, Theresa held leadership positions at Lakeside Family Services and Focus on the Family Singapore.
-She is currently Adjunct Lecturer in Psychology and Counselling at the Singapore University of Social Sciences and the College of Allied Educators.
-Besides counselling and teaching, she also provides clinical supervision for counsellors and social workers to cultivate their skills and knowledge.
+Theresa is also recognised as one of the winners for the Singapore: 40-over-40 Inspiring Women 2023.

 With over 18 years of counseling experience under her belt, Soh Hiang is exceptionally skilled at her craft.
 Besides possessing a Master’s in Psychology, she is also trained in Cognitive Behavioural Approach.
 The certification she has attained is impressive: in addition to certification for Choice Theory and Reality Theory, she has also completed Gottman Couples Therapy Level 1 and 2, Emotion Focused Therapy Level 1 to 4 and Emotionally Focused Couple Therapy.